GitHub App

 • yaml - YAML format

-• java-properties - Java properties files
+• properties - Java properties files

 • csv - Comma-separated values